 There's no need to leave Queens for your college education.
 Thousands of students every day pursue degrees on campuses across Queens.
 Here are seven colleges offering two-year, undergraduate, or graduate studies right in the borough.

 The main campus of St. John's University is in Jamaica Estates, Central Queens, and boasts 105 acres of traditional university setting with commuter and residential students.
 Undergrads and graduate students number about 20,000 (at all campuses).
-St. John's is a leading Catholic university in the U.S., and its basketball team -- Red Storm -- is nationally competitive.
+St. John's is a leading Catholic university in the U.S., and its basketball team—Red Storm—is nationally competitive.

-In 2007 the Newsweek Kaplan College Guide named Queens College one of the 25 hottest colleges in the U.S. -- specifically "Hottest for First-Generation Students."
+In 2007 the Newsweek Kaplan College Guide named Queens College one of the 25 hottest colleges in the U.S.—specifically "Hottest for First-Generation Students."
 It's often been cited as a great value for its relatively low tuition.
 Located in Flushing, the campus sports 77 acres and 17,000 undergraduate and graduate students.
 Oh, and Jerry Seinfeld is a proud alum.

-Though its on the Queens College campus, officially "the CUNY School of Law at Queens College," the CUNY School of Law deserves its own mention.
-Publicly funded, the law school, according to The National Jurist, produces more lawyers in public interest field than any other law school in the U.S.
+Though it's on the Queens College campus, officially "the CUNY School of Law at Queens College," the CUNY School of Law deserves its own mention.
+Publicly funded, the law school, according to The National Jurist, produces more lawyers in the public interest field than any other law school in the U.S.

 The closest college in Queens to Manhattan, LaGuardia Community College is a CUNY school in Long Island City offering two-year programs for commuter students.
-Called "The World's Community College" LaGuardia enrolls 14,000 students from nearly 150 countries, speaking more than 80 languages.
+Called "The World's Community College," LaGuardia enrolls 14,000 students from nearly 150 countries, speaking more than 80 languages.